A Year-End Bucket To-Do List

 Thus, the first step in any retiree's annual checkup--whether you're using a Bucket strategy or some other approach--is to assess how much of your portfolio you've spent this year.
-To help gauge your spending rate, total up all of your portfolio withdrawals for 2020, then divide them by your portfolio balance, ideally from the beginning of this year.
+To help gauge your spending rate, total up all of your portfolio withdrawals for 2021, then divide that number by your portfolio balance, ideally from the beginning of this year.
 Does it pass the sniff test of sustainability?
-For many retirees, 2020 has been a low spending year because of the pandemic, but big-ticket expenses (new cars, new roofs) can still crop up.

 Remember--not everyone needs to spend 4% year in and year out.
 People who are well into retirement can reasonably spend more--using required minimum distributions as a starting point, for example.
 Meanwhile, new retirees may want to spend less than 4% if they can swing it.
 That's largely because bond yields are so very low, and therefore portfolios that rely upon them are similarly constrained.
 In addition, equity valuations in the United States aren't cheap.
 Both of those issues raise the possibility that the next decade could be challenging for new retirees.
 Being able to get by on less if the early retirement years happen to coincide with a bear market can help ensure that enough of your portfolio is in place to recover when the market eventually does.

-The next step as you refresh your buckets for 2021 is to forecast your cash flow needs for next year.
+The next step as you refresh your buckets for 2022 is to forecast your cash flow needs.
 In addition to the funds you need for your routine living expenses, are you expecting to make any out-of-the-ordinary outlays next year, such as a new car, major trip, or home repair/upgrade?
-I like this step, especially this year, because it enables you to look forward and plan for days when life is at least somewhat back to normal.
+How do you expect inflation to affect your expenses?

 Armed with an all-in budget for the year ahead, you can then look at how much of your total outlays will be met through non-portfolio-income sources--Social Security, a pension, a fixed annuity, and so forth.
 Subtract those income sources from your total planned spending to arrive at your planned portfolio withdrawal, and check its sustainability.

 Once you've arrived at your cash needs for the year(s) ahead, compare that with your current liquid reserves on hand.
-If you've been steering dividends and bond income back into your cash bucket over the past year (part of a "hybrid" strategy for bucket maintenance or you have cash left over for any other reason), you've probably filled up your cash bucket at least partially and will need to lean less on rebalancing for the job.
+If you've been steering dividends and bond income back into your cash bucket over the past year (part of a "hybrid" strategy for bucket maintenance, or you have cash left over for any other reason), you've probably filled up your cash bucket (at least by a bit) and will need to lean less on rebalancing for the job.
 Subtract current cash reserves from the cash needs you arrived at in Step 2; the amount left over is the additional amount you'll need to extract from your portfolio from rebalancing.

 Next, take a look at your long-term portfolio using Morningstar's X-Ray functionality, which depicts your actual asset-class exposures based on the composition of your holdings.
 Take note of your portfolio's current allocation relative to your asset-allocation target as laid out in your investment policy statement.
 If you have a healthy complement of stocks in your portfolio, it's likely that portion has appreciated nicely over the past few years and is taking up a larger share of your total portfolio than you intended it to.

 Identifying overweight positions in your portfolio will point you toward those areas that you can trim if you need to top up your Bucket 1/cash holdings, as discussed above.
-For most investors, as 2020 winds down, selling appreciated equity holdings, especially large-cap growth stocks and funds, is a logical place to start if they need to raise cash.
+For most investors, as 2021 winds down, selling appreciated equity holdings is a logical place to start if they need to raise cash.

 Pulling your cash needs from appreciated holdings may be sufficient to restore your baseline asset-class exposures back to your targets.
-However, it's a good bet that additional rebalancing may be in order, especially because 2020 has been such a good year for U.S. equity investors, following on strong performance in 2019.
-Other asset classes, such as bonds and foreign stocks, have done OK, too, but not as well.
-As a result, you may want to do pull additional amounts from your appreciated U.S. equity holdings--above and beyond the amount needed to refill Bucket 1--to restore your bond and foreign-stock allocations to your targets.
+However, it's a good bet that additional rebalancing may be in order, especially because 2021 has been such a good year for U.S. equity investors, following on strong performance in 2019 and 2020.
+Foreign stocks, have done OK, too, but not as well.
+As a result, you may want to pull additional amounts from your appreciated U.S. equity holdings--above and beyond the amount needed to refill Bucket 1--to restore your bond and foreign-stock allocations to your targets.
 Also pay attention to your equity style-box positioning.
-Chances are growth stocks are taking up a larger share of your portfolio than value.

 Last but not least, if you're charitably inclined, it may make sense to tie in charitable gifts with the steps outlined above.
 For example, you might want to direct a portion of your rebalancing proceeds to charity via a qualified charitable distribution, assuming you're at least age 70 1/2.
-While there are no RMDs for 2020, that has the salutary effect of reducing the amount of your IRA that will be subject to RMDs in the years ahead.
+The amount of the QCD reduces taxable income and also reduces the amount of your IRA that will be subject to RMDs in the years ahead.

-Alternatively, if your rebalancing plan involves taxable accounts, you might consider taking advantage of 2020's outsize gains to make a larger-than-usual contribution to charity.
+Alternatively, if your rebalancing plan involves taxable accounts, you might consider taking advantage of 2021's outsize gains to make a larger-than-usual contribution to charity.
 With higher standard deductions in force today, the strategy of "bunching" charitable contributions in order to exceed the standard deduction threshold makes more sense than ever.
-On the other hand, if your income is at a low ebb this year--and in turn your tax bracket--you may be better off saving your deductible charitable contributions for a higher-tax year.